Interlisp/Interlisp.github.io/content/en/software/using-medley/cl-using.md

 ---
 ## Interlisp Basics for Common Lisp users

-If you are familiar with Common Lisp, this guide includes some basics.
+If you are familiar with Common Lisp, this guide helps with some unexpected features.

 ## Interlisp